Padre Pio Devotions Announces its Newest Book

 Bl.
 Solanus Casey

 Diane Allen, author of the popular books: Pray, Hope, and Don’t Worry: True Stories of Padre Pio Book 1 and Book 2 spent four years researching the material for her latest book – They Walked with God: St Bernadette Soubirous, St. John Vianney, St. Damien of Molokai, St. Andre Bessette, Bl.
 Solanus Casey.
-Read the inspirational stories of five remarkable individuals who devoted their lives to a high ideal and showed what it means to be selfless, courageous and faithful.
+Read the inspirational stories of five remarkable individuals and learn of their unshakable faith, invincible hope, and extraordinary charity.
 They truly walked with God.
 Published by Padre Pio Press, and containing 359 pages, the book is available on amazon.com and at your local bookstore:

 Bernadette Soubirous was born in Lourdes, France in 1844, the eldest child of a poor miller and his wife.
 Between February 11 and July 16, 1858, the Virgin Mary appeared to Bernadette at the grotto of Massabielle eighteen times.
 Bernadette was 14 years old.
+In one of the apparitions, the Virgin told Bernadette to drink of the water in the spring and wash in it.
+However, there was no spring of water at the grotto.
+Later that day, a spring appeared in the spot where Bernadette had conversed with the Virgin Mary.
+Many who drank of the water received remarkable physical healings.
 When Bernadette was twenty-two years old, she entered the Sisters of Charity Religious Order in Nevers, France.
 She passed her remaining years in prayer and seclusion despite almost constant sickness and pain.
 Pope Pius XI authenticated her visions and the veneration of the Virgin Mary as Our Lady of Lourdes.
 To this day, Lourdes remains one of the greatest healing centers in the world.

 Father John Marie Vianney had not been a parish priest long when the tiny parish of Ars became vacant and needed a pastor.
 It was the poorest and most remote parish in the diocese of Lyons, France.
 The bishop assigned Father John Marie to the parish of Ars and said to him, “There is hardly any love in that parish.
 It will be up to you to bring love there.”